 Contact our personal injury attorneys for a free case review.
-The Serpe Firm has a No Fee Promise, which means that you don’t owe us any legal fees unless we settle or win your case.
+Our Norfolk car accident lawyers have a No Fee Promise, which means that you don’t owe us any legal fees unless we settle or win your case.
 We will work on your behalf to get a fair settlement, and only charge legal fees if you receive a settlement or verdict.

 Our lawyers understand that the fees associated with a lawsuit can be a barrier to justice, and we believe that everyone should have a voice when it comes to asserting their rights.
 Corporations and insurance companies have tremendous resources, and our No Fee Promise levels the playing field.